devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 0.7.6 fixes this issue.
 See [this issue](https://github.com/brianmario/charlock_holmes/issues/126) for more details.

-## Unable to build and install pg gem on gdk install
+## Unable to build and install pg gem on GDK install

 After installing PostgreSQL with brew you will have to set the proper path to PostgreSQL.
 You may run into the following errors on running `gdk install`